apify/crawlee/website/blog/2024/09-12-finding-students-accommodations/index.md

 3. We need to get the `build_id`, let's use the main page of the site and a simple regular expression for this.
 4. We need an HTTP client that allows bypassing Cloudflare, and we don't need any HTML parsers, as we'll get all target data from JSON.

-## Crawler Implementation
+## Crawler implementation

-I'm using Crawlee for Python version `0.3.5`, this is quite important, as the library is developing quite actively and will have more capabilities in higher versions.
-But this is a good moment to show how we can work with it on complex projects.
+I'm using Crawlee for Python version `0.3.5`, this is important, as the library is developing actively and will have more capabilities in higher versions.
+But this is an ideal moment to show how we can work with it for complex projects.

 The library already has support for an HTTP client that allows bypassing Cloudflare - [`CurlImpersonateHttpClient`](https://github.com/apify/crawlee-python/blob/v0.3.6/src/crawlee/http_clients/curl_impersonate.py).
-Since we have to work with JSON responses we could use [`parsel_crawler`](https://github.com/apify/crawlee-python/tree/v0.3.5/src/crawlee/parsel_crawler) added in version `0.3.0`, but I think this is a bit of an overhead for such tasks, besides I like the high speed of [`orjson`](https://github.com/ijl/orjson)..
+Since we have to work with JSON responses we could use [`parsel_crawler`](https://github.com/apify/crawlee-python/tree/v0.3.5/src/crawlee/parsel_crawler) added in version `0.3.0`, but I think this is excessive for such tasks, besides I like the high speed of [`orjson`](https://github.com/ijl/orjson)..
 Therefore, we'll need to implement our crawler rather than using one of the ready-made ones.

 As a sample crawler, we'll use [beautifulsoup_crawler](https://github.com/apify/crawlee-python/tree/v0.3.5/src/crawlee/beautifulsoup_crawler)